 When and How to Introduce a Bottle

-For many moms the option of never using a bottle is simply impossible, and that is not what I’m trying to convince you of.
-Bottle feeding is necessary in order for you to return to work, be away from baby for more than an hour, and if nothing else, in cases of emergency when you need to be away from baby for an unplanned length of time.
+For many moms the option of never using a bottle is simply impossible.
+And this article isn’t trying to convince you to never use one!
+Bottle feeding is totally necessary in order for you to return to work, be away from baby for more than an hour, and if nothing else, in cases of emergency when you need to be away from baby for an unplanned length of time.
 For those reasons, it is smart to understand the basics of bottle feeding the breastfed baby in a way that will promote feeding at the breast when you are with your baby.

 How to Identify Nipple Confusion and How to Fix It

-Maybe you didn’t know the possible negative impacts of introducing a bottle too soon, or maybe it was necessary to your baby’s health and well-being to use a bottle before the recommended time.
+Maybe you didn’t know the possible implications of introducing a bottle too soon,.
+Maybe it was necessary to your baby’s health and well-being to use a bottle before the recommended time.
 Whatever the case may be, your baby might already be nipple confused.

 Pacifiers and Nipple Confusion

-While Bottles are the main culprit when it comes to nipple confusion, pacifiers can exacerbate the problem because it further confuses and reiterates the feeling of an artificial nipple in the mouth vs. their mother’s nipple.
+While Bottles are the main culprit when it comes to nipple confusion, pacifiers can exacerbate the problem.
+This is because it further confuses and reiterates the feeling of an artificial nipple in the mouth vs. their mother’s nipple.
 The type of sucking done on a pacifier is also different than the sucking used to nurse effectively.
 If you’re feeling pain while nursing or have sore nipples it may be due to your baby’s latch which has been influenced by their pacifier use.